ansible/awx/docs/docsite/rst/userguide/job_templates.rst

    pair: fact caching; playbook
    pair: facts; scan job templates

-Automation controller can store and retrieve facts on a per-host basis through an Ansible Fact Cache plugin.
+AWX can store and retrieve facts on a per-host basis through an Ansible Fact Cache plugin.
 This behavior is configurable on a per-job template basis.
 Fact caching is turned off by default but can be enabled to serve fact requests for all hosts in an inventory related to the job running.
 This allows you to use job templates with ``--limit`` while still having access to the entire inventory of host facts.
 A global timeout setting that the plugin enforces per-host, can be specified (in seconds) through the Jobs settings menu:

 .. image:: ../common/images/configure-tower-jobs-fact-cache-timeout.png

-Upon launching a job that uses fact cache (``use_fact_cache=True``), the controller will store all ``ansible_facts`` associated with each host in the inventory associated with the job.
-The Ansible Fact Cache plugin that ships with |at| will only be enabled on jobs with fact cache enabled (``use_fact_cache=True``).
+Upon launching a job that uses fact cache (``use_fact_cache=True``), AWX will store all ``ansible_facts`` associated with each host in the inventory associated with the job.
+The Ansible Fact Cache plugin that ships with AWX will only be enabled on jobs with fact cache enabled (``use_fact_cache=True``).

-When a job that has fact cache enabled (``use_fact_cache=True``) finishes running, the controller will restore all records for the hosts in the inventory.
+When a job that has fact cache enabled (``use_fact_cache=True``) finishes running, AWX will restore all records for the hosts in the inventory.
 Any records with update times *newer* than the currently stored facts per-host will be updated in the database.

-New and changed facts will be logged via the controller's logging facility.
+New and changed facts will be logged via AWX's logging facility.
 Specifically, to the ``system_tracking`` namespace or logger.
 The logging payload will include the fields:

   - ``host_name``
   - ``inventory_id``
   - ``ansible_facts``

-where ``ansible_facts`` is a dictionary of all Ansible facts for ``host_name`` in the controller inventory, ``inventory_id``.
+where ``ansible_facts`` is a dictionary of all Ansible facts for ``host_name`` in the AWX inventory, ``inventory_id``.

 .. note::